srsergiorodriguez/aventura/README.md

     scene: "end" // this is the name of the next scene }, end {
-    text: "Looks like the story took an ellipsis"
+    text: "Looks like the story took an ellipsis",
     deadEnd: true
   }
 }